shuhuiii/esp3201_meso/README.md

 ## Overview

-MESO is a comprehensive solution designed for autonomous detection, sorting, and collection of marine waste in oceanic environments.
+MESO is a solution designed for autonomous detection, sorting, and collection of marine waste in oceanic environments.
 This project aims to address the critical gap in existing cleanup methods by leveraging advanced technologies.

 ## Features